Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: Results

-\paragraph{Results: the anisotropy field} Calculated magnetization curves with the externally applied magnetic field parallel and perpendicular to the easy axis in NdFe$_{12}$N (which is $c$-axis) at $T=348$~[K] is shown in Fig.~\ref{fig::calculated_Ha_of_T}~(a).
+Calculated magnetization curves with the externally applied magnetic field parallel and perpendicular to the easy axis in NdFe$_{12}$N (which is $c$-axis) at $T=348$~[K] is shown in Fig.~\ref{fig::calculated_Ha_of_T}~(a).
 The anisotropy field $H_a$ is identified as a crossing point of the two curves with a linear fit.
 Our numerical measurement just follows the experimental way to determine $H_a$.
 Thus determined anisotropy field $H_a(L,T)$ with the $L$-dependence being saturated out within the statistical error bars is plotted as a function of temperature in Fig.~\ref{fig::calculated_Ha_of_T}~(b) in comparison to the recent experimental data~\cite{hirayama_2014}.
-In the experimentally measured temperature range, we observe a satisfactory agreement with our calculated $H_a(T)$.
+In the operation temperature range, a leading-order numerical control seems to be achieved.